Changissnz/selfinterest/README.md

 Next is a continuation on the operational incompleteness of self-interest.
-The best that the self can ever do to satisfy a satisfying equilibrium, and this satisfying equilibrium may be unknown to them before the "right" time, is minimizing the demands of self-interest's attribute of in-itself.
+The best that the self can ever do to satisfy a satisfying equilibrium, and this satisfying equilibrium may be unknown to them before the "right" time, is minimizing the demands from self-interest's attribute of in-itself.
 A relinquish from the untameable passions.
 A confidence for the self to exist according to their "purpose of living".
 The dependency of self-interest on the will on the motivation, complete synchronization, alignment, and